raulpenaguiao/project-euler/README.md

  - Rational class

 Notes:
-Code written on the 13/11/2023
     For four points, computes four determinantes to check that the points form a convex hull in the determined order In this case, we compute the desired intersection point We need to rule out the case of several lines intersecting at the same point For that we develop a rational data class to be able to check if a point is already the intersection

+Time:
-Time: 32.2 seconds
+    32.2 seconds

 ---
 ### Problem 170 - Pandigital Concatenating Products
+7th December 2023

 **python**